gautamnaik1994/gautamnaik1994/README.md

 ## Hi, I'm Gautam Naik

 Welcome to my GitHub profile!
-I'm a Software Engineer with extensive experience in building full-stack applications.
-I'm currently expanding my knowledge in Data Science, AI, and Machine Learning.
+I'm a Machine Learning Engineer and Software Engineer with extensive experience building data-driven full-stack applications.

-Do check out my repositories and feel free to reach out to me for any queries.
+Do check out my repositories, and feel free to reach out to me with any queries.

 To learn more about me, visit my website at [https://www.gautamnaik.com/](https://www.gautamnaik.com/).
 Don't forget to check out my blog at [https://www.gautamnaik.com/blog/](https://www.gautamnaik.com/blog/) for insightful case studies.